gitbreaker222/export-all-layers-rl/README.md

-	the file extension for the target file will be replaced with ".png" (For example: You load a bunch of .jpg-files into gimp and the file extension is within the layer name - that would not result in naming the file "picture.jpg.png") -select the new function --> plug-in window pops up --> choose directory
+	the file extension for the target file will be replaced with ".png" (For example: You load a bunch of .jpg-files into gimp and the file extension is within the layer name - that would not result in naming the file "picture.jpg.png") -select the new function --> a plug-in window pops up --> choose directory

+SAY HELLO:
+-don't be afraid to ask a question, if something is not working -if you like it, you might just tell me.
+This will sure motivate me in my future work :)